Enter proxy server settings on Mac

-Select the network service you use in the list—for example, Ethernet or Wi-Fi.
+In the list, select the network service you use—for example, Ethernet or Wi-Fi.

 Click Advanced, then click Proxies.

-If you configure your proxy settings manually, do the following:
+If you want to configure your proxy settings manually, do the following:

 Select a proxy server, such as FTP Proxy, then type its address and port number in the fields on the right.

 Select the “Proxy server requires password” checkbox if the proxy server is protected by a password.
 Enter your account name and password in the Username and Password fields.

 You can also choose to bypass proxy settings for specific computers on the internet (hosts) and segments of the internet (domains) by adding the address of the host or domain in the “Bypass proxy settings for these Hosts & Domains” field.
 This might be useful if you want to make sure you’re receiving information directly from the host or domain and not information that’s cached on the proxy server.

 To bypass a single domain, enter the domain name—for example, apple.com.